IBM/mean-app/README.md

    ibmcloud dev build --debug
    ```

-   > *NOTE:* Ensure a Docker daemon is running before issuing this command
+   > *NOTE:* Ensure a Docker daemon is running before issuing this command.

 2. Run project unit tests with the command:
    ```